Skip to Main Content

 Expense Type First Year Student Second Year Student

-*Single student cost.
-Spouse and family coverage is available at an additional expense- more information is available on the Yale Health Plan website.
+*2026-2027 single student cost.
+Spouse and family coverage are available at an additional expense- more information is available on the Yale Health Plan website.

 Executive MPH